sigmaray/pyqtstopwatch/README.md

-# Stopwatch and timer in Python/QT
+# Cross platform stopwatch and timer in Python/QT

+Timer intervals are being saved into file on disk, they survive application restart.

+Application add icon into tray.
+Click on it with middle mouse button to pause stopwatch or timer.

 ## How to install:
 ```